Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 - `page`, an integer specifying the page being fetched (default is 0)
 - `size`, an integer specifying the size of the page (max is 100)
 - `sort`, the sorting order of the results; can be multivalue, the former takes precedence over the later; can also specify order as `asc` or `desc` with `asc` being the default.
 Example: id,desc
-  - Valid values for sorting are: id, leafUserId, machineId, startTime, endTime, createdAt, leafFileId
+  - Valid values for sorting are: id, leafUserId, machineId, startTime, endTime, createdTime, leafFileId

 For more request examples see [Leaf Postman collection](https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection)